 What is Included on a Paycheck Stub?

 Although every company prints paychecks that are unique in their own way, there are some aspects of the employee paycheck that employers must include by law.
 Some paycheck stubs can be extremely detailed including such items as retirement plan contributions or accrued vacation time, and others will only detail the required information.
 The following items will appear on every paycheck stub, and consumers need to fully comprehend their definitions and value:

 - Gross Pay: Includes the total amount of income that you earned during a particular pay period.
-A pay period is determined by your employer, but is typically bi-weekly or monthly.
+A pay period is determined by your employer, but is typically weekly, bi-weekly (every two weeks), semi-monthly (twice per month), or monthly.
 This figure does not factor in tax withholdings.

 - Net Pay: Includes the amount of income that you actually take home after all withholdings have been applied.
 It is the amount of money that you take straight to the bank!

 - Federal Tax Amount: When you were first hired by your employer, you were required to fill out a W-4 form.
 This form covers any tax that you may owe to the Federal government come tax time.
 It is deducted incrementally from each paycheck and can vary depending on the number of exemptions you chose to claim.

 - State Tax: Depending on your state of residence, you may or may not be required to pay a state tax.
 Most states however, do participate, so this amount is deducted from your paycheck (the same way as Federal tax) to cover the amount of tax that you may owe to the state when your tax return is filed.

 - Local Tax: Although rare, a local tax is sometimes applied to employees of certain cities, counties or school districts.
 For example, if you live in New Jersey, but work in New York City, you will be required to pay not only New Jersey state tax, but also New York City tax on your earnings.